Key Highlights

 4. Bowness-on-Windermere

-Bowness-on-Windermere is a picturesque lakeside town that offers a peaceful retreat in the heart of the Lake District.
+Bowness-on-Windermere is a picturesque Lake District town that offers a peaceful retreat in the heart of the region.
 With its charming streets, cosy cafes, and stunning views of Lake Windermere, Bowness is the perfect place to relax and unwind.
 The town is also famous for being the home of Peter Rabbit, the beloved character created by Beatrix Potter.
 Visitors can explore the enchanting world of Peter Rabbit at the World of Beatrix Potter Attraction, or simply take a stroll along the lakeside promenade.
 With its beautiful surroundings and tranquil atmosphere, Bowness is a true lakeside haven.

 5. Grasmere